iremkapucuoglu/p4b-website/content/en/posts/2019-02-26-sunraysia-solar-farm-255-mwp-ground-breaking-ceremony.md

 title: Yet another post dummy post example
 image: https://via.placeholder.com/640x450
 date: 2019-02-26
-summary: The farm is on track to be the largest solar farm in Australia this year.
+summary: The farm is on track to be the largest solar farm in München this year.
 categories:
 - news
 author: Ulrike